 Pricing?
 Well, again Microsoft didn’t want to commit to any exact figures.
 Instead, they said that the Windows RT device will be priced according to devices similar to it.
 The Windows 8 Pro tablet will be priced according to similar Ultrabooks.

 While I think we can all agree that these tablets are pretty impressive, they weren’t all that Microsoft had to show off at their press conference.
 What’s equally impressive is the new accessories that Microsoft have announced for these devices.
-Apple have been applauded for their “Smart Covers” for the iPad which are magnetic and just clip onto the iPad.
+Apple has been applauded for their “Smart Covers” for the iPad which are magnetic and just clip onto the iPad.
 The “smart” bit is that they double up as kickstands.
-But these Surface tablets already have built in kickstand so Microsoft came up with something that is a lot smarter.
+But these Surface tablets already have built-in kickstand so Microsoft came up with something that is a lot smarter.

 Microsoft’s Touch Cover